Chamber of Reflection: Function and usage

+In the modern French Rite, the place is called "Chambre de réflexions" plural.
+In the Emulation Lodge of Improvement, the candidate is alone in a room adjacent to the lodge called "Meditation room" or "Room of reflection."
+In the Ancient and Accepted Scottish Rite, it is called the Chamber of Reflection or Cabinet of Reflection.
+In the York Rite it is most of the time called a Chamber of Reflection,.
+The Brazilian Rite calls it Gabinete de reflexão or cabine de reflexõesa also the Brazilian Rite differs in the way that the candidate, present, in the Chamber of Reflection also receives another piece of paper that he must read.
+In it are found articles I and II of the Constitution of the jurisdiction, dealing with Freemasonry and its Principles.
+Moreover, he must also sign a declaration.

 Symbolism

 A number of evocative symbols and archetypal images are present in the Chamber of Reflection.
 They may be physically present or represented on a wall poster, painted or engraved on the walls.

 Although the impact of the chamber's furniture must of necessity be personal, the symbolism relates to hermetic and alchemical correspondences.
 The chamber itself is symbolic of a cave, introducing the candidate to the alchemical element of earth but also represents a womb in which the candidate is developing before going through his symbolic rebirth.
 The Chamber of reflection represents a lot more depending on the rite.